 INSTRUMENT/LABORATORY TECHNICIAN (P2197)

-Reporting to the Technical Supervisor, the incumbent performs duties associated with department’s undergraduate and graduate teaching and research laboratories.
+Reporting to the Technical Supervisor, the incumbent performs duties associated with the Department’s graduate and undergraduate teaching and research laboratories, primarily in the area of Biochemistry and good knowledge in the field of Organic Chemistry.

 - Assist the technical operation of teaching laboratories as assigned, including scheduling of experiments, equipment set-ups, and troubleshooting problems as they arise.

-- Operate, maintain, calibrate and troubleshoot laboratory facility equipment and advanced scientific instrumentation; oversee repairs and liaise with vendors.
+- Operate, maintain, calibrate and troubleshoot laboratory facility equipment and advanced scientific instrumentation; oversees repairs and liaises with vendors.

 - Provide support for training staff, teaching assistants (TAs), faculty, graduate and undergraduate students on the use of standard and specialized scientific instrumentation.